AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection: Introduction

 \section{Introduction}

 \IEEEPARstart{D}{efined} by the Facial Action Coding System (FACS)\cite{FACS}, facial action units directly reflect the activation state of local facial muscles and serve as a fundamental basis for affective computing and behavioral analysis.
-While action unit recognition for macro-expressions has achieved significant progress, detecting them in micro-expressions remains a formidable challenge due to their inherent physiological attributes of being involuntary, exceptionally brief, and of exceedingly low intensity\cite{auformer,AAFAA}.
-The visual evidence of micro-expressions typically manifests merely as fleeting local texture or boundary perturbations around facial muscles, resulting in an extremely low signal-to-noise ratio at the computational level.
-Under such weak signal amplitudes, truly discriminative features are highly susceptible to being overshadowed by background noises like subject identity variations, illumination fluctuations, and subtle head movements\cite{opticalflow}.
-As illustrated in Fig.~\ref{fig:teaser}(a), this subtlety often leads to severe visual ambiguity, making it extremely difficult for conventional detectors to distinguish between complex, visually similar AU combinations (e.g., AU4+7 versus AU4+15+17).
-Therefore, accurately capturing these fundamental muscle movements for emotion inference from barely perceptible visual perturbations constitutes a core problem that urgently needs resolution in current micro-expression analysis.
+While action unit recognition for macro-expressions has achieved substantial progress, detecting AUs in micro-expressions remains a formidable challenge due to their involuntary nature, short duration, and extremely low intensity\cite{auformer,AAFAA}.
+The visual evidence of micro-expressions typically appears as fleeting local texture or boundary perturbations around facial muscles, resulting in an extremely low signal-to-noise ratio at the computational level.
+Under such weak signal amplitudes, discriminative features are susceptible to being overshadowed by background noise such as subject identity variations, illumination changes, and subtle head movements\cite{opticalflow}.
+As illustrated in Fig.~\ref{fig:teaser}(a), this subtlety often leads to severe visual ambiguity, making it difficult for conventional detectors to distinguish between complex, visually similar AU combinations (e.g., AU4+7 versus AU4+15+17).
+Therefore, accurately capturing these fundamental muscle movements from barely perceptible visual perturbations remains a core problem in micro-expression analysis.